w3f/polkadot-wiki/docs/general/polkadot-v1.md

 being tamper-proof, public permissionless blockchains like Polkadot store data that are visible to everybody (i.e. public), and anybody can become a network participant (i.e. permissionless).

-So, the raw material produced by blockchains is blockspace; and how blockspace is organized, accessed, and used will eventually shape the degree of scalability of the network.
+The raw material produced by blockchains is **blockspace**; and how blockspace is organized, accessed, and used will eventually shape the degree of scalability of the network.
 There are three distinctive blockspace features: